 Difficult material: leeches

-Learning material can be inherently difficult (e.g. numbers, sets, enumerations, etc.) or it can be wrongly formulated.
+Material can be inherently difficult (e.g. numbers, sets, enumerations, etc.) or can be wrongly formulated.
 Mnemonic techniques and other tools can be used in tackling inherently difficult material (see: 20 rules of formulating knowledge in learning)

-Important!
-A small proportion of difficult items in SuperMemo can consume a large proportion of your time
+A small proportion of difficult material in SuperMemo can consume a large proportion of your time

-The term leech is used in SuperMemo to refer to ill-formulated items.
-An element is called a leech when it meets user-defined leech criteria such as the number of memory lapses and the current interval.
-These parameters can be defined when using View : Other : Leeches (Shift+F3).
+As for ill-structured material, the term leech is used in SuperMemo.
+An element is called a leech when it meets user-defined leech criteria such as number of memory lapses and current interval.
+These parameters can be defined when using View : Other browser : Leeches (Shift+F3).
 An element becomes a leech when the number of memory lapses passes a defined limit.
-However, an element is no longer considered a leech if it is remembered beyond a certain interval (independent of the number of lapses).
+However, an element is no longer considered a leech if this is remembered beyond a certain interval (independent of the number of lapses).

 Leech Hunting Options

-Although View : Other : Leeches (Shift+F3) can be used to review, delete and reformulate leeches, the best approach to tackling most leeches is to review them in detail one by one in the course of the learning process.
-In Tools : Options : Leeches, you can select the following leech management options:
+Although View : Other browser : Leeches (Shift+F3) can be used to review, delete and reformulate leeches, the best approach to tackling most persistent leeches is to review them in detail one by one in the course of the learning process.
+On the tab Leeches in options, you can select the following leech management options:

-- Wizard - upon encountering a leech during repetitions, SuperMemo will open the Leech Alert! wizard (see below).
+Wizard - upon encountering a leech during repetitions, SuperMemo will open a Leech alert wizard (see below).
 This is the recommended choice for rational supervision of the learning process

-Include semi-leeches checkbox can be used to tighten the criteria for a leech warning.
+Include semi-leeches checkbox can be used to tighten leech criteria.
 A semi-leech is an element that is one memory lapse away from becoming a leech.
-For example, if a leech is defined as an element with five or more lapses and an interval up to 60 days, an element with four lapses and 1000 day interval will be a semi-leech (because after a single lapse, it will reach 5 lapses combined with a short interval thus becoming a leech).
+For example, if a leech is defined as an element with five or more lapses and an interval up to 60 days, an element with four lapses and 1000 day interval will be a semi-leech.
 If your collection is well-structured and you do not encounter many leeches, you can turn Include semi-leeches on to tighten leech supervision.

 Leech Alert Wizard